 - an array of amino acids, peptides, and other natural chemicals

 All of these nutrients are very important for brain health individually, and in the synergistic aggregate, as well as being important for the overall health of all organs.

 The Importance of Lithium in Brain Health

-Lithium is low in everyone who does not supplement with it or does not bathe regularly in geothermal pools containing relatively high amounts of lithium, which is absorbed through the skin.
+Lithium is going to be relatively low in everyone who does not supplement with it or does not bathe regularly in geothermal pools which usually contain relatively high amounts of lithium which is absorbed through the skin.
 We can surmise, therefore, that lithium deficiency is ubiquitous.
 Indeed, this has been confirmed in epidemiologic studies, but this information is not widely appreciated.

 Lithium serves to increase brain derived neurotrophic factor (BDNF) which enhances new synaptic growth, neuroplasticity, and overall brain regeneration.
 It serves well to reduce aggressive behavior.

 Since Alzheimer’s has become so common, and since lithium is so ubiquitously low in our biochemistry, and since lithium is integral to the well being of the very brain chemistry which fails in Alzheimer’s disease…might we not consider its lack in our lives to be one significant factor in the generation and propagation of the Alzheimer process?